 Preparing for Remembrance Day commemorations is a great opportunity to talk not only about the sacrifices of the past but to talk about our contributions to peace.
 There are so many Remembrance Day activities out there, but most of them involve poppy crafts.
 One of the best ways to learn about the past is by reading Remembrance Day books.
 They are always a great way to introduce solemn topics while uplifting our students.
 Most of all, they are portable, easy to use and don’t require a lot of technology.

 If you are looking for the reasons why learning about Remembrance Day in important, be sure to read our blog post called The Importance of Remembrance Day.
+If you are looking for some art to accompany your lessons, check out Remembrance Day Art Projects.

 Although there are many books to acknowledge Remembrance Day out there here is a list of our favourites.
 We collect these books and keep an entire bin of them available to students.
+We even wrote a few shorter pieces to help our students understand how war changes us in more student friendly language.

 Boys are often drawn to books about war, so this can be an interesting topic for your reluctant readers.
 Looking for more suggestions to get your struggling readers reading?
 Check out this blog post called Strategies for Reluctant Readers.